Excellent 4.6 out of 5

 Blood Testing for Vitamin B12 Deficiency

 Vitamin B12 deficiency impairs red blood cell production and nerve function, leading to anemia and neuropathy.
 Blood testing confirms status early.
 Superpower offers Hemoglobin, MCV, MCH, MCHC, RDW, Vitamin B12, and Folate testing, in-clinic or at home.
-Home testing is available in New York and California.
+Home testing is available in selected states.
+(See FAQs below for more info).

 Cancel anytime